Roger Mortimer, 1st Earl of March: Powers won and lost

-Following the removal of the Despensers, Mortimer set to work in restoring the status of his supporters, primarily in the Marches, and hundreds of pardons and restorations of property were made in the first year of the new king's reign.
+Following the removal of the Despensers, Mortimer set to work restoring the status of his supporters, primarily in the Marches, and hundreds of pardons and restorations of property were made in the first year of the new king's reign.
 Rich estates and offices of profit and power were heaped on Mortimer.
 He was made constable of Wallingford Castle and in September 1328 he was created Earl of March.
 However, although in military terms he was far more competent than the Despensers, his ambition was troubling to all.
 His own son Geoffrey, the only one to survive into old age, mocked him as "the king of folly" deriding his ambitious extravagance of "rich clothes ot of manner resoun, both of shaping and wearing".
 During his short time as ruler of England he took over the lordships of Denbigh, Oswestry and Clun (the first of which belonged to Despenser, the latter two had been the Earl of Arundel's).
 He was also granted the marcher lordship of Montgomery by the queen.
-During the War of Saint Sardos, the Regent and his queen spent over £60,000 bankrupting the Treasury, even after the proscriptions of Arundel and the Despensers.
+During the War of Saint-Sardos, the Regent and his queen spent over £60,000 bankrupting the Treasury, even after the proscriptions of Arundel and the Despensers.
 The Lancastrian opposition were incensed by this casual display of irresponsible government.

 The jealousy and anger of many nobles were aroused by Mortimer's use of power, which in many ways was tenuous.
 In 1328 Simon de Mepham, reportedly a Lancastrian at court, was elected Archbishop of Canterbury without controversy.
 However, the feuding would not stop.
 The day Parliament opened on 15 October Thomas of Lancaster's nemesis, Sir Robert Holland was murdered by highway robbers.
 Whereupon March swore on Mepham's cross that he knew nothing of it.
 Nonetheless, the King decreed an indictment; he would be judged at law against the standards of the Magna Carta.
 With Parliament adjourned on 31 October, he was able to slip away to his estates on the Marches.
-The two earls’ lethal enmity, and enforced absence from the King's presence, rendered their motives almost equally suspect to rowdy Londoners.
+The two earls' lethal enmity, and enforced absence from the King's presence, rendered their motives almost equally suspect to rowdy Londoners.
 The young king would have to raise an army of archers if he was to defend his throne from a northern rebellion controlled by Lancaster.
 In charge of the army, Lancaster blamed Mortimer and his queen for the debacle, and the highly contentious Treaty of Edinburgh–Northampton with the Scots.